sentinel-hub/pin-library/README.md

 Additionally, you can add a URL link to a high resolution image of the pin, if available, to the `"highResImageUrl"` parameter.

 When you're done, commit your changes and push to the repository.
-Create a merge request.
+Create a pull request.
 You're done!

 ### 2.5.
 Contribute to Existing Themes

-- To add a new pin to the existing theme, export the particular pin from EO Browser and copy it from the JSON file (only the pin content, which is between the `{}` symbols) to the JSON file of the theme.
+- To add a new pin to an existing theme, export the particular pin from EO Browser and copy it from the JSON file (only the pin content, which is between the `{}` symbols) to the JSON file of the theme.
 Make sure that all pins have a comma at the end, except the last one.
 - Don't forget to add an image to the pin, if you're adding a new one.
 - To update an image, replace the image with another one, and make sure the name of the image stays the same, to keep the connection to the pin.
 - To edit a description, title or group, you need to edit it directly in the JSON file.
 - Check the previous chapters for more information.